Time Zones in Denmark

 what is the dialing code for Denmark?

 The international dialing code for Denmark is +45.
-If you are calling a Danish business, hotel, government office, or personal number from another country, you start with +45 before the local number.
+If you are calling a Danish business, hotel, logistics provider, or personal contact from another country, you start the number with +45 before the local number.

 what languages are spoken in Denmark?